Did Donald Trump Jr. break law when he met with Russian lawyer?

 But to "violate the solicitation aspect of the law," Fischer said, "the contribution doesn't actually have to be received.
 The solicitation itself violates the law."

-The purported email chain that preceded the meeting, in which Trump Jr. said he would "love" to get dirt from a woman described to him as a "Russian government attorney" somehow involved in a Russian government effort to aid his father, "seems very incriminating," said Goodman, the NYU professor.
+The purported email chain that preceded the meeting, in which Trump Jr. said he would "love" to get damaging information on Clinton from a woman described to him as a "Russian government attorney" somehow involved in a Russian government effort to aid his father, "seems very incriminating," said Goodman, the NYU professor.

 Related: Read Full Emails of Donald Trump Jr. Setting Up Meeting